 Find Out Where a Probate Estate Has Been Filed

 How do you determine the appropriate probate court where an estate is being or has been, probated?
 In general, an estate is probated in the county where the deceased person lived at the time of his or her death, or, in some cases, the county where the deceased person owned real estate.
 Check online for the correct name of the county by plugging in the name of the city where the deceased person lived or owned real estate via a city-county search.

 Locate Online Records and Request Copies

-Once you have located the appropriate county where the probate estate should be administered, further online search can be done for that county's probate court or probate court dockets.
+Once you have located the appropriate county where the probate estate should be administered, a further online search can be done for that county's probate court or probate court dockets.
 This can be tricky because in some states the probate court is not actually called the probate court, it could be referred to as the "circuit court," "surrogate's court," "orphan's court," or any other number of courts.